anaraicu/infra-dao/README.md

 ### PLAN:

-1. Smart contracts - DONE
+1. Smart contracts
-2. Hardhat deployment scripts - DONE
+2. Hardhat deployment scripts
-3. Write scripts to interact with them - ~DONE
+3. Write scripts to interact with them
-4. Write tests for hardhat - DONE
+4. Write tests for hardhat
-5. Integrate with Sepolia network
+5. Integrate with Sepolia network and perform gas analysis
-6. Verify contracts on Etherscan
+6. Deploy to Sepolia network (Future work)